blueridgeboost/blueridgeboost.github.io/src/content/english/classes/Build-Code-Explore.md

 page_subtitle: LEGO Robotics
 ribbon: New!
 title: Build, Code, Explore | Blue Ridge Boost
-description: >-
-  LEGO Robotics: Build, Code, Explore Students learn to build and program LEGO robots through hands-on challenges inspired by the World Robot Olympiad (WRO) Elementary division.
+description: "LEGO Robotics: Build, Code, Explore Students learn to build and program LEGO robots through hands-on challenges inspired by the World Robot Olympiad (WRO) Elementary division.
 Each week introduces new skills, building toward a mini-competition in the final session.
-Meetings on April 18 and 25, May 2,9, 16, and 31. ⏱️ Duration: 6 Weeks (1.5 hrs/class) 🎒 Ages: Upper Elementary Students Week 1 — Meet Your Robot Start with the basics: how to build a sturdy robot base, connect motors, and make it move in a straight line.
-Students learn why structure matters — a wobbly robot is a slow robot!
-First challenge: build a bot that can cross the room without falling apart.
-Week 2 — Precision Driving Robots need to go exactly where you tell them.
-Students program turns, curves, and specific distances using motor rotations.
-Challenge: navigate a simple course hitting every checkpoint.
-Week 3 — Sensing the World Introduce color and distance sensors.
-Students program their robot to detect lines, stop before obstacles, and react to what it "sees."
-Challenge: follow a line from start to finish without losing the path.
-Week 4 — Smart Decisions Combine sensors with logic — if the robot sees red, turn left; if blue, turn right.
-  Students learn loops and conditional programming to handle multi-step tasks.
-  Challenge: sort colored objects into the correct zones.
-Week 5 — Attachments & Strategy Not every job needs the same tool.
-Students design and build custom attachments — grabbers, pushers, scoops — and program sequences that use them.
-  Challenge: pick up, transport, and deliver objects to a target area.
-Week 6 — Competition Day Put it all together!
-Teams tackle a multi-mission mat that combines driving, sensing, and object manipulation.
-Students plan their strategy, choose their attachments, and run timed attempts.
-Highest score wins!
-What Students Learn
-   Building: Structural design, gear ratios, and custom attachments
-   Coding: Sequential programs, loops, sensor-based decisions
-   Problem-solving: Breaking big tasks into smaller steps, debugging when things go wrong
-   Teamwork: Planning strategy together and dividing roles
+Meetings on April 25, May 2, 9, and 16. \n ⏱️ Duration: 4 Weeks (1.5 hrs/class)\n 🎒 Ages: Upper Elementary Students\n \n\t Week 1 — Build & Drive \n\t \n\t\tStudents build a sturdy robot base, connect motors, and learn to drive\n straight, turn, and control distance.
+The focus is on strong structure\n and basic movement.\n\t \n\t Challenge: Build a robot that can cross the room and complete a simple checkpoint course.\n\t \n \n\t Week 2 — Sensors & Accuracy \n\t \n\t\tStudents improve precision driving while learning to use color and\n distance sensors.
+They program the robot to detect lines, stop before\n obstacles, and follow a path.\n\t \n\t Challenge: Navigate a course and follow a line from start to finish without losing it.\n\t \n \n\t Week 3 — Logic & Attachments \n\t \n\t\tStudents combine sensors with loops and conditional programming so the\n robot can make decisions.
+They also design simple attachments such as\n grabbers or pushers for specific tasks.\n\t \n\t Challenge: Sort colored objects into the correct zones and use an attachment to move objects to a target area.\n\t \n \n\t Week 4 — Strategy & Competition \n\t \n\t\tStudents bring all their skills together in a final multi-mission\n challenge that includes driving, sensing, object handling, and teamwork.\n They plan a strategy, choose attachments, and complete timed attempts.\n\t \n\t Challenge: Complete a competition mat for the highest score.\n\t \n What Students Learn \n\t Building: Structural design, gear ratios, and custom attachments \n\t Coding: Sequential programs, loops, sensor-based decisions \n\t Problem-solving: Breaking big tasks into smaller steps, debugging when things go wrong \n\t Teamwork: Planning a strategy together and dividing roles"
 day_tags:
   - Sat
 grade_tags: